Anass Salah-Eddine: Club career

-Salah-Eddine youth career started with Jong Ajax in 2018.
+Salah-Eddine's youth career started with Jong Ajax in 2018.
 On 1 August 2022, he signed a contract extension until the end of the 2025 season.
-He then joined FC Twente on loan for the 2022–23 season.
+He then joined Twente on loan for the 2022–23 season.
+On 1 February 2024, he joined Twente on a permanent deal until 2027.

+On 3 February 2025, Salah-Eddine joined Serie A club Roma.

+On 31 August 2025, Salah-Eddine returned to the Netherlands and joined reigning champions PSV, on an initial one-year loan with an option to buy.

 International career

 Born in the Netherlands, Salah-Eddine is of Moroccan descent.
 He is a youth international for the Netherlands.
+On 21 October 2025, his request to switch international allegiance to Morocco was approved by FIFA.